-- If the x-ray unit appears to malfunction, remove it from service immediately. - Contact your supervisor and the service representative as soon as possible. - Make certain other users are aware that the unit is out of service and notify Radiation Safety at the EHS main line 203-785-3550.
+- If the x-ray unit appears to malfunction, remove it from service immediately and post and post a sign to indicate status. - Contact your supervisor and the service representative as soon as possible. - Make certain other users are aware that the unit is out of service and notify Radiation Safety at the EHS main line 203-785-3550.

-Termination of Use
+New Use or Termination of Use

-• Contact EHS prior to relocation, transfer, donation or disposal of an x-ray unit to ensure all work is handled correctly and in accordance with Connecticut Department of Energy and Environmental Protection regulations.
+• Contact EHS prior to purchase, relocation, transfer, donation or disposal of an x-ray unit to ensure all work is handled correctly and in accordance with Connecticut Department of Energy and Environmental Protection regulations.
+Ionel Hau is the EHS contact for X-ray Safety matters - Ionel.Hau@Yale.edu